-For the planners and the curious, I took the picture above in early June about 30 minutes after sunrise and used an aperture of F20 to get that nice sun star.
+For the planners and the curious, I took the picture above in early June about 30 minutes after sunrise.
+I used an aperture of F20 to get that nice sun star.

 White Tank Campground

 Near Arch Rock is a small, idyllic campground called White Tank.
-While the Joshua Trees are not as plentiful here as the Hidden Valley region, there is plenty of open space to allow you to focus on specific trees and rock formations.
+The Joshua Trees are not as plentiful here as in the Hidden Valley region.
+However, there is plenty of open space to allow you to focus on specific trees and rock formations.

 The main reason I recommend photographing sunrise at White Tank is that it allows you to capture the early morning colors and sky interest in open space while waiting for the sun to clear the eastern mountains.
 By the time peak color is over, the sun will just be getting high enough to shoot at nearby Arch Rock.